uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Acknowledgements

 We thank AWS, Lambda Labs for providing us with the main testbeds.
+We especially thank Ion Stoica and Costin Raiciu for their discussions and feedbacks.
 This research is supported by gifts from Accenture, AMD, Anyscale, AWS, Broadcom, Cisco, Google, IBM, Intel, Intesa Sanpaolo, Lambda, Lightspeed, Mibura, Microsoft, NVIDIA, Samsung SDS, and SAP.